linomp/react_lyric_search/README.md

 # React Lyric Search App
 A front-end built with React connected to the musixmatch API.

-The Context API is used for state management.
+- Context API is used for state management.
-Full lyrics are available under paid plans; my API key is just for dev purposes.
+- App static build is deployed to Gh Pages.

 Tutorial by Brad Traversy.